WHAT EVENT OR PROJECT OR PROGRAMME OR CAMPAIGN THAT NEEDS SUPPORT ▼

 *By filling the contact form on this site.

-Please DONATE, PLEDGE AND MAKE A GIFT AID DECLARATION of £5 or any amount more than £5 as a way of supporting their appeal.
-CENFACS will enthusiastically accept, on behalf of the beneficiaries, your given support.
+Please DONATE, PLEDGE AND MAKE A GIFT AID DECLARATION for £5 or any amount more than £5 as a way of supporting this festive project.
+CENFACS will accept on behalf of the beneficiaries your support given.

-CENFACS welcomes any enquiries and or queries about this humanitarian relief appeal.
+CENFACS welcomes any enquiries and or queries this Festive Ask.

-Please do not wait to donate as the needs are NOW pressing and urgent.
+Please do not wait to donate as the needs are pressing and urgent NOW.

-We look forward to your support to make helpful difference to those children in pressing needs of survival and of coping with both streetism and homelessness.
+We look forward to your support to make helpful difference to those in pressing needs of peace, survival and coping with both poverty and pressure of all kinds this festive time.

 _________